 We get it.
 Newsletters feel old school.
 You’re inundated with email, and you assume everyone else is, too.
 So.
 Much.
 Email.
 Ugh.
 Who’s going to open and read that thing?

 But here’s the thing: Engagement rates on social media are down — and it’s not just you.
 Per the Rival IQ 2019 Social Media Industry Benchmarks report, they are down across the board for everyone.
 That doesn’t mean some companies are not crushing it.
 One of our clients says he notices a sharp uptick in business when his team posts engaging content on social.
 Awesome!
 And if your goals include improving your social media returns, there are plenty of things to help move that needle.

-However, many Raleigh companies are always considering where to put their time and money.
+However, many Online Marketing Raleigh companies are always considering where to put their time and money.
 If you’re choosing between social media and e-newsletters, we’d almost always recommend the newsletter.
 Here are just a few reasons why:

 - Control – Your newsletter is yours.
 Your social media content belongs to Facebook, Twitter, Instagram, and Google.
 They might yet again change the rules, increase the cost of boosting your posts, etc. While creating a newsletter isn’t free, it’s still under your control.